Skip to Main Content

 Planning in South Australia

-The South Australian Government's PlanSA webpage includes resources on:
+The South Australian Government's PlanSA website includes useful resources on:

 Green building certification rating systems

-Green Building incorporates principles of sustainable development – meeting the needs of the present without compromising the future. to find out more follow the links below.
+Green Building incorporates principles of sustainable development, meeting the needs of the present without compromising the future.

 Design for access and mobility

 Standard AS1428 specifies the design requirements for new building work, as required by the National Construction Code and the Disability Standards, to provide access for people with disabilities.
-Of particular interest are the following sections accessible via Techstreet: Standards Australia
+Of particular interest are the following sections, which are accessible via Techstreet: Standards Australia

 (a) accessible paths and circulation for people who use wheelchairs;